What you will learn in this article:

-I invite you to check out the Estrogen Reset program (the first 5 preview days are FREE).
+I invite you to check out the Estrogen Reset program.
 I developed this program especially for women with estrogen dominance.

 If you developed belly fat that just won’t go away (no matter how many sit-ups you do), it’s most likely due to imbalances in your blood sugar levels.
 This is very common in women after 50.
 The hypothesis is that as we age, we become more insensitive to insulin and therefore don’t clear sugar in the bloodstream as effective as we used to in our twenties.